How to Get Into Project Finance?

 Let’s look at the comparison of the salaries of other related jobs as well –

-From the above comparison, it’s clear that compensation structure in project finance domain is much better than any other stream.
+From the above comparison, it’s clear that the compensation structure in the project finance domain is much better than any other stream.
 Yes, investment banking jobs pay much more but look at the work hours as well.

-Finally, let’s look at the gender division and the effect of experience on salary of project finance analyst in the US –
+Finally, let’s look at the gender division and the effect of experience on a salary of project finance analyst in the US –

 From the above graph, we can understand that most of the project finance professionals work in the experience bracket of 1 to 4 years.
 That means after a while most project finance professionals move on to other domains.

 How to think on your way to a great project finance career?

 Here are a few strategies you should consider –

 - Shift your paradigm: Thinking is a skill.
 But here we’re not talking about thinking as a skill; rather we’re talking about your ability to change your mind.
 If you’re still thinking “lending” roles have value in project finance, think again.
 Lending doesn’t yield good returns and you wouldn’t get as much value as you want in lending roles.
 Try advisory.
 You will be able to work with great technical teams, learn a great deal about modeling, and also be able to close multiple deals by thinking long term and by working hard.